 5. Skoda Octavia 2004-2012 2.0 TDI

-Now we go back to the German market again.
-With the same chassis as Volkswagen golf and the same engines for a better price, it would be a shame to say that this is a bad car for the price.
+Now it is back to the German market.
+With the same chassis as the Volkswagen Golf and the same engines at a better price, it would be wrong to say that this is a bad car for the price.

-You can often find very good used Skoda Octavia’s for a low price.
+You can often find very good used Skoda Octavias at a low price.

-Choose your model year after your price range, all chassis over 2004 is great in my opinion.
+Choose your model year according to your price range; all chassis above 2004 are great in my opinion.

-Here is my best choice the 2.0 TDI engine or another diesel engine for great economic and durability.
+My preferred choice is the 2.0 TDI engine or another diesel engine for great economy and durability.

 Skoda Octavia 2004-2012 Review:

-A lot of used German cars is a good bang for the buck.
+Many German used cars are good value for money.
 Choose Asian vehicles if you are looking for excellent reliability.

-Diesel engines are in many cases better in the economic aspect and with a better durability.
+Diesel engines are in many cases better economically and have a better durability.
 It depends on how much tax you have to pay for a diesel engine.

-In many countries, the tax fee for a diesel car is very high, and it is a lot cheaper to drive petrol, gas, hybrid or electric car then.
+In many countries, the tax fee for a diesel car is very high and it is then much cheaper to drive a petrol, gas, hybrid or electric car.
 My tip is to buy a conventional car brand and a common engine.
-You will get cheaper repair costs and probably better durability also.
+You will get cheaper repair costs and probably also better durability.

-All these cars I chose of my own experience, and I do not take any responsibility if you buy one of those and are unlucky! 😉
+All these cars I have chosen from my own experience and I do not take responsibility if you buy one of these cars and have bad luck 😉

-If you have any more questions, you can ask us at our homepage!
+If you still have questions, you can ask us on our homepage!